prathamc00/Manas-AI/README.md

 <div align="center">

-# 🌿 MANAS (मानस) — AI Mental-Health & Therapeutic Companion
+# 🌿 MANAS — AI Mental-Health & Therapeutic Companion

 > **A mind that makes room.
 A companion that holds context gently and stays beside the pace you set.**